MBSR

 Who is the MBSR for?

-Research shows us that Mindfulness-Based Stress Reduction (MBSR) can be beneficial for people with a wide range of symptoms related to stress, anxiety, and chronic illnesses.
-The program is suitable for:
+Research consistently shows that Mindfulness-Based Stress Reduction (MBSR) can support people navigating a wide range of challenges related to stress, anxiety, chronic illness, and more.
+The program is open to anyone interested in developing a more present and balanced way of living.
+It may be especially beneficial for:

 -